FALL 2021 ONLINE CLASSES

 Sept.
 13-Oct.
 4: WAIT, WAIT!
 LET ME REPHRASE THIS, a poetry revision workshop with Laure-Anne Bosselaar

 Sept.
 19-Oct.
-15: IN THE BEGINNING: Exploring Questions of Spirituality & Religion through Poetry, a writing workshop with Jessica Jacobs
+15: IN THE BEGINNING: Exploring the Sacred with Poetry, a writing workshop with Jessica Jacobs

 Oct.
 24-Nov.
-19: TURN IT AND TURN IT: Delving into the Sacred with Poetry, a writing workshop with Jessica Jacobs
+19: TURN IT AND TURN IT: Exploring the Sacred with Poetry, a writing workshop with Jessica Jacobs

 A KINGDOM OF GREEN: FINDNG A POETRY OF PLANTS & TREES